jbampton/jbampton/README.md

 - Daily Mail: The Big Book of Quick Crosswords 1: Over 400 quick crosswords
   - Great value with 408 quick crosswords

+- Collins Million Word Crossword Dictionary
+  - All the words you need for completing crosswords

 ### Japan

 - Lonely Planet: Japanese - Phrasebook & Dictionary